2023 Program | July 21-28, 2023

 The seminars include opportunities for the participants to practice specific management processes.
 Experienced faculty will place these management practices in the context of the legislative institution.
 The faculty include experienced professionals who draw on years of work in state legislatures throughout the country.

 A distinguishing feature of successful leaders is the use of varied processes to develop consensus, involve employees and constituencies, and create a shared vision.
 To this end, effective training provides applied knowledge of processes and content at different levels including individual skills, group process, organizational aspects and legislative context.

 The conference emphasizes action-based learning to assure involvement of participants, to encourage interaction outside of formal classroom sessions, and to reinforce and extend understanding of key concepts and issues.

 Executive coaching was first offered as part of LSMI in 2017.
 While optional, participants have the opportunity to work one-on-one with a certified executive coach to strengthen their leadership impacts.
-The LeadershipEnergizes360! is often used as a springboard for conversation.
-Participants sign-up for two, 45-minute sessions during the residency; the confidential sessions are done over the phone or web-conference.
+The multi-rater leadership assessment, LeadershipEnergizes360!, is often used as a springboard for conversation.
+Participants sign up for two, 45-minute sessions during the residency; the confidential sessions are done over the phone or web-conference.

-Self-awareness is a critical factor in effective leadership, and we all get stuck sometimes. he coaches' role is to help participants refine their present and future selves in the context of their professional goals.
+Self-awareness is a critical factor in effective leadership, and we all get stuck sometimes.
+The coach’s role is to help participants refine their present and future selves in the context of their professional goals.